DanyTeco/web-backend-configs/README.md

 A complete VPS server configuration for hosting Go applications with automated deployment through GitHub webhooks.
 This setup replaces traditional shared hosting PHP/HTML environments with a modern Docker-based infrastructure.

+## Automatic Deployment via Webhook

+When you push code to your repository on GitHub (or GitLab), if a webhook is configured, it will automatically trigger a deployment process.
+This process typically involves pulling the latest code and redeploying the application container using Docker.
+This enables continuous deployment, ensuring that your application is always up-to-date with the latest changes from your repository.

+---

+### How to Configure a Webhook in a GitHub Project

+1. **Navigate to Your Repository**:
+    Go to your repository on GitHub.

+2. **Go to Settings > Webhooks**:
+    Click on the **Settings** tab in your repository, then select **Webhooks** from the left sidebar.

+3. **Click Add webhook**:
+    Click the **Add webhook** button to create a new webhook.

+4. **Enter the Webhook URL**:
+    In the **Payload URL** field, enter the endpoint that should receive the webhook POST requests (e.g., `http://your-server:6666/webhook`).

+5. **Set Content Type**:
+    Select **application/json** as the content type.

+6. **Set Secret Token**:
+    In the **Secret** field, enter a secret token that your server will use to verify the webhook request (this should match the `webhookSecret` in your `github_webhook.go` file).

+7. **Select Trigger Events**:
+    Choose **Just the push event** for code pushes, or select **Let me select individual events** for more specific triggers.

+8. **Save the Webhook**:
+    Click **Add webhook** to save your configuration.

+Now, whenever a push occurs to the repository, GitHub will send a POST request to your specified URL, which will trigger your deployment script or process.

 ## Table of Contents

 - [Overview](#overview)